-Different types of complications, either physical, physiological, or, psychological can affect the expecting mother in the course of pregnancy.
-Preeclampsia is one such pregnancy complications.
+Different types of complications, either physical, physiological, or psychological, can affect the expecting mother in the course of pregnancy.
+Preeclampsia is one such as pregnancy complications.

 What Is Preeclampsia?